Jul 12, 2016

 It is a very brave decision to walk away from a stable, full-time position, and more so, the regular pay packet.
 For the majority of business owners surveyed by NAB, the desire for control over their business and future far outweighed their concern about job security on the motivational see-saw.
 If it had tipped the other way they simply wouldn’t be business owners, as it is a truly risky enterprise.
 With calculated risk comes the potential for far greater reward, in the form of flexibility, authority and hopefully, dollar dollar bills y’all.

 If you’ve been telling yourself, your partner, parents or dog that you want to start your own business for some time now, it’s likely the right time to consider what’s stopping you.
 The common concerns touched on here are not unfounded sources of reluctance.
 If you experience crippling anxiety about your future perhaps now is not the time to quit your job and pour heart and soul into a new venture, if ever.
 Similarly, if your concept is going to cost $100 000 to bring to fruition, the 5k in your savings clearly isn’t going to cut it.
 At the same time, don’t let procrastination stifle your ambition.
-In the words of Gary Vaynerchuk, ‘stop whining, start hustling’.This information is of a general nature only and does not constitute professional advice.
-You must seek professional advice in relation to your particular circumstances before acting.
+In the words of Gary Vaynerchuk, ‘stop whining, start hustling’.All information provided on this webpage is general information about our products and services.
+Nothing on this webpage is intended to be professional advice of any kind and should not be relied on as such.
+You should obtain specific financial, legal or other professional advice before relying on the content of this webpage.
+By not seeking such advice, you accept the risk that the information on this webpage may not meet the specific needs of your business.
+Our liability is limited to the maximum extent permitted by applicable law in accordance with our website terms and conditions.